charlesbrandt/public/code/version_control/git.md

 See also web-ui-api-db/README.md for a branching strategy on handling changes to a foundation that exists outside of the current repository.

-### Deleting a branch

-Once you merge a feature branch back in to `main`, feel free to remove it.
-It's a good idea to keep your branch names somewhat clean.

-    git branch -d <local-branch>

 ### Renaming a branch